top of page

 “The Only Empty Place,” poetry by Richard Lehnert

-During my silent reading (without moving my lips), some of the poems eluded me.
-Meaning, I didn’t know what the heck the dude was talking about.
-Other poems captivated me and even without any song and dance.
-As you’d expect, many of the poems are populated with humans (friends, lovers, and family), but just as many are inhabited by animals.
-And at least a third are about the dead, both human and animal.
+As you’d expect, many of Lehnert’s poems are populated with humans (friends, lovers, and family), but just as many are inhabited by animals.
+And a third are about the dead, both human and animal.
+I was keeping score.

 In order of Appearance, the animals in the poems are these: a white cat, Abraham’s ram, another cat, a sea turtle, sparrows, a dead lobster, a robin, a stray dog, a yearling deer, mice, bees, a dead spider, a roadkill pigeon, pack mules, winter birds, a dead jay, crows, a horse, a flock of sheep, a dying dog, moths, and flies.

-© Mark Mathew BRAUNSTEIN (2025), sole content creator, web designer, photographer, and photoshopper.
+© Mark Mathew BRAUNSTEIN (2026), sole content creator, web designer, photographer, and photoshopper.

 No paper was trashed nor trees felled nor truths stretched to create this website.